Leonm00/Webots-Room-Generator-Tool/README.md

 Please choose the option you want for the size of the final figure :
   1 - Define the total length of the figure
   2 - Define the length of a line
-  3 - Define the length of a vertical line
-  4 - Define the length of a horizontal line
-  5 - Define the length of a diagonal line
 Choice (int) : 1
 ```